rgwch/ioBroker.mystrom-wifi-switch/README.md

 The adapter should then be in the admin pages's list.

 Click on the **+** sign on the right as usual to create an instance.
-The Config will ask you for the IP Address of the switch to manage.
+The Config will ask you for the IP Address of the switch to manage, and for the polling interval in seconds.
 That's all.
 If you have several switches, just create several instances.

 ## Use